chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/wordpress.md

 docker compose up --build
 ```

-The behavior of this WordPress setup should be the same as in the previous examples, but this time, the image is self-contained and doesn't rely on volumes set up within the host machine to work, in addition to not allowing new package installations or login through a shell.
+The behavior of this WordPress setup should be similar to the previous examples, but this time, the image is self-contained and doesn't rely on volumes set up within the host machine to work, in addition to not allowing new package installations or login through a shell.
+We also set up the `WORDPRESS_CONFIG_EXTRA` environment variable to disable the installation of new themes and plugins, and to block automatic updates.
+This increases security by blocking file changes in the container.

 To stop the services, type `CTRL+C` in the terminal where the services are running, and then run:

 ```bash
 docker compose down
 ```
-Please notice that although this setup allows for customizations through the WordPress dashboard, changes won't be persisted through container rebuilds.
+To keep your WordPress installation up-to-date with latest versions, you can use [digestabot](https://edu.chainguard.dev/chainguard/chainguard-images/videos/digestabot/), a GitHub Action that works in a similar way to Dependabot, sending a pull request to a repository whenever a new version of a container image is available.
+This will ensure you're always running the most recent version of WordPress available in Wolfi.

 ## Advanced Usage